 What are Pediatric Allergies?

-Among the most common health problems in children, allergies—and particularly food allergies—are on the rise.
+Allergies are among the most common health problems in children, and particularly, food allergies are on the rise.
 Children’s Health℠ provides outstanding care for children with allergic diseases.

-During an allergic reaction, your child’s immune system reacts negatively to one of a number of substances that are normally harmless when they are touched, eaten, or inhaled, such as latex, milk, or dust mites.
+An allergic reaction is when your child’s immune system reacts negatively to one of a number of substances that are normally harmless when they are touched, eaten, or inhaled, such as latex, milk, or dust mites.
 In response to these substances, the immune system produces antibodies called immunoglobin E (IgE), which attach to blood cells called mast cells, causing them to release a variety of chemicals such as histamines, cytokines, and leukotrienes.

 This cascade of events results in allergic reactions, including: